piddlingtuna/subcomp/README.md

 # subcomp
 A project submission system for competitions.

-Originally used for the CSESoc Personal Projects Competition.
+Originally used for the CSESoc Personal Projects Competition at [csesoc.tech]

-# Instructions
+# Deployment

-TODO
+TODO (lol like im ever gonna write this up)